 For more information, please call 304-691-1787

 The Epilepsy & Seizure Center is the region's first center staffed by epilepsy specialists and dedicated to the diagnosis, care and treatment of adults, adolescents and children suffering from a wide range of neurological disorders and conditions, including epilepsy or other seizure-related illnesses.
+It is recognized by the National Association of Epilepsy Centers (NAEC) as a Level 3 epilepsy center.
 The medical director is epileptologist Sona Shah, MD, who has completed fellowships in neurophysiology and epilepsy at the University of Chicago and is board certified in clinical neurophysiology, neurology, epilepsy monitoring and neuromuscular medicine.
 Dr. Shah works closely with epilepsy specialists Mitzi Payne, MD, and Samrina Hanif, MD.

 The Epilepsy Monitoring Unit includes five specially equipped monitoring rooms for adults in the Neuroscience Unit and two specially equipped rooms where pediatric patients can be monitored in the Hoops Family Children's Hospital.
 The center is staffed by specially trained medical, nursing and technical personnel and includes four rooms equipped with state-of-the-art monitoring equipment.
 The center's state-of-the-art monitoring equipment is specifically designed for the evaluation of seizure disorders, capable of 64 channels of EEG and video monitoring, using the 10-20 system (22 electrodes) and 10-10 system (75 electrodes) as well as intracranial electrodes.
 For patient safety, results are monitored around the clock at the nurses' station as well as the designated monitoring room.
 Services include: